openhab/org.openhab.binding.zwave/doc/fibaro/fgwdseu_0_0.md

 ### Parameter 158: 1st ch – Double Click value sent to 2nd/3rd

-First channel – Double Click value sent to 2nd and 3rd association groups This parameter defines value sent with Double Click command to devices associated in 2nd and 3rd association group for manual changes of Endpoint 1 state.
+First channel – Double Click value sent to 2nd and 3rd association groups
+<p&gtThis parameter defines value sent with Double Click command to devices associated in 2nd and 3rd association group for manual changes of Endpoint 1 state. <br /&gtAvailable values <br /&gt0-99 or 255</p&gt
-Available values
-0-99 or 255
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```99```.